michaelgpearce/parallizer/README.md

     puts search_service.get_foo_search_result_page
     puts search_service.get_foo_search_result_page

-If there is an additional method on your service that was not parallized, you can still call it:
+If there is an additional method on your service that was not parallized, you can still call it.

     puts search_service.get_foobar_search_result_page

 ### Parallizing methods with parameters

-Parallizing also works on service methods with parameters:
+Parallizing also works on service methods with parameters.

     require 'net/http'
     require 'cgi'